RIOT-OS/riot-course/slides/04-networking-in-riot/networking-in-riot.md

 - An application built on top of Sock is portable on any network stack

+- Both asynchronous and synchronous access (depending on the implementation)

 - 3 kinds of sock types provided:<br><br>
   &#x21d2; **Raw IPv4/IPv6**, **UDP** and **TCP**